illust-bio/illust.bio/TERMS.md

 By using illust.bio, you agree to comply with these Terms of Use.
 If you do not agree, you may not use our services.

 ## 2. Use of Subdomains
 illust.bio offers free subdomains exclusively for illustrators.
-Users are prohibited from using subdomains for anything unrelated to illustrations, including AI art or art reposting.
+Users are prohibited from using subdomains for anything unrelated to illustrations, including AI-generated art or art reposting.

 ## 3. Content Guidelines
 Users are responsible for content on their subdomains, which must adhere to the guidelines specified.
-Users may not engage in any illegal activity.
+Users must not engage in any illegal activity.

 ## 4. Liability
 illust.bio is not liable for user actions on their subdomains.
 Users are solely responsible for their content.